AdaCore/learn/content/courses/intro-to-ada/chapters/tasking.rst

       main task waits for the block to complete.

 - The main task is calling the :ada:`Increment` entry multiple times in the loop from :ada:`1 ..
 4`.
-It is also calling the :ada:`Reset` entry before and the loop.
+It is also calling the :ada:`Reset` entry before the second loop.

     - Because task :ada:`T` contains an infinite loop, it always accepts calls to the :ada:`Reset` and :ada:`Increment` entries.